Ashwagandha Can Treat More than 50 Medical Conditions

 Chandrasekhar K, Kapoor J, Anishetty S. A prospective, randomized double-blind, placebo-controlled study of safety and efficacy of a high-concentration full-spectrum extract of Ashwagandha root in reducing stress and anxiety in adults.
 Ind Jnl Psych Med.
 2012 34(3): 255-262.

-Nakajima H, Fukazawa K, Wakabayashi Y, Wakamatsu K, Imokawa G. Erratum to: Withania somnifera extract attenuates stem cell factor-stimulated pigmentation in human epidermal equivalents through interruption of ERK phosphorylation within melanocytes.
+Nakajima H, Fukazawa K, Wakabayashi Y, Wakamatsu K, Imokawa G. Withania somnifera extract attenuates stem cell factor-stimulated pigmentation in human epidermal equivalents through interruption of ERK phosphorylation within melanocytes.
 J Nat Med.
 2013 Jan 25.

 Sharma V, Sharma S, Pracheta.
 Protective effect of Withania somnifera roots extract on hematoserological profiles against lead nitrate-induced toxicity in mice.
 Indian J Biochem Biophys.
 2012 Dec;49(6):458-62.

-Ahmed ME, Javed H, Khan MM, Vaibhav K, Ahmad A, Khan A, Tabassum R, Islam F, Safhi MM, Islam F. Attenuation of oxidative damage-associated cognitive decline by Withania somnifera in rat model of streptozotocin-induced cognitive impairment.
+Ahmed ME, Javed H, Khan MM, Vaibhav K, Ahmad A, Khan A, Tabassum R, Islam F, Safhi MM, Islam F. Attenuation of cognitive decline by Withania somnifera in rat model of streptozotocin-induced cognitive impairment.
 Protoplasma.
 2013 Jan 23.

 Shenoy S, Chaskar U, Sandhu JS, Paadhi MM.
 Effects of eight-week supplementation of Ashwagandha on cardiorespiratory endurance in elite Indian cyclists.
 J Ayurveda Integr Med.
 2012 Oct;3(4):209-14.